siddharthtiwari-03/UnSQL/readme2.md

         concat: {
             value: [], // list of values / special objects to be combined
             pattern: '', // pattern to be used to connect values
+            textCase: null, // transform text case to 'upper' or 'lower'
+            padding: { // maintains min. no. of chars. by filing text
+                left: { // fill missing text to left direction
+                    length: null, // min. chars to maintain
+                    pattern: null // text to fill
+                },
+                right: { // fill missing text to right direction
+                    length: null, // min. chars to maintain
+                    pattern: null // text to fill
+                }
+            },
+            substr: { // create sub-string
+                start: 0, // start index for sub-string
+                length: null // length of the sub-string },
+            trim: false, // remove whitespace from 'left' / 'right' or both
             as: null, // local reference name to this object 'value'
             compare: {} // comparator object
         }